 04. Internet.com, $18 million in 2009

-Internet.com was purchased by QuinStreet, Inc for $18,000,000 in 2009.
+Internet.com is a one of the most expensive domain names and QuinStreet, Inc purchased it for $18,000,000 in 2009.
 The Internet.com Network is comprised of many different brands focusing on developers, IT, Internet news, personal technology and small business.

 05. Insure.com, $16 million in 2009